ajyuan/Monitori/README.md

 user engagement while encouraging positivity and reward server members for saying nice things :D

 # Features
-* Message caching system for storage and periodic analysis
+* Message caching system for storage and adaptive score calculation
 * Credit system for rewarding users who consistently express positive sentiment
 * Leaderboard system for most positive users in a given server

 # Configuration
 **Prefix:** Sets the character that commands must be preceded by.
-Ex:($status, prefix = $, command = status) **Filters:** Bot will ignore any messages with these prefixes.
-This is useful for ignoring bot commands, etc.
+Ex:($status, prefix = $, command = status) <br />
+**Filters:** Bot will ignore any messages with these prefixes.
+This is useful for ignoring bot commands, etc. <br />
 **autopayThreshold:** Bot will automatically process all messages in a user's log after it reaches this number of messages.
 Set the value to 0 to disable.
-Users will instead have their scores updated when the $score function is run.
+Users will instead have their scores updated when the $score function is run. <br />

 # How I work
 To determine the sentiment of users, I generate a log of all messages written a server and map them to their